solvcon/solvcon/doc/source/app_vewave.rst

         0 & \frac{G^{\mu}_l}{\tau_{\sigma l}} & 0\\
         \frac{G^{\mu}_l}{\tau_{\sigma l}} & 0 & 0 \\
         0 & 0 & 0
-        \end{array} \right).
+        \end{array} \right)

-The left hand side of the model equation (Eq.~(:eq:`ve.jacos`)) can be proved as a hyperbolic system.
-The method of proof is similar to the "Second-Order Hydro-Acoustic Solver Based on Bulk Modulus".
-Here we list the eigenvalues to complete this page.
+The left hand side of the model equation Eq. :eq:`vewave.jacos` can be proved as a hyperbolic system.
+The method of proof is similar to the :doc:`app_bulk`.
+The list of the eigenvalues is provided:

 .. math::
   :label: vewave.eigValue